 You need to have children who are mature and old enough to be able to follow instructions - a lot of the rules on safari are there for your safety, so you have to abide by them.
 Will they stay quiet while on a drive?
 Will they realise that roaming around in the camp grounds - where wild animals roam - after dark is a major no-no?
-Most experts will say that seven or eight upwards is a safe age to consider a South African safari.
+Most experts will say that seven or eight upwards is a good age to consider a South African safari.

-Speaking of, given that you’ll likely to spend more time in your accommodation, a swimming pool, tennis court or any other activity will be a godsend as children will be occupied between game drives.
+Speaking of, given that you’re likely to spend more time in your accommodation, a swimming pool, tennis court or any other activity will be a godsend as children will be occupied between game drives.